Kees1958/DownloadSentinel/privacy.md

 ## Third-Party Services

-Download Sentinel uses VirusTotal to assess the reputation of download URLs.
+- Download Sentinal checks whether Quad9 resolves the domain in download-URL, when it does it also checks the domain age at RDAP

-When a download URL is submitted for analysis, the processing of that URL is subject to VirusTotal's own privacy practices and terms of service.
+- When an VT API key is entered, the download URL is submitted for analysis to Virus Toal
+- The processing of the API call is subject to those third-party own privacy practices and terms of service.
+- Quad9 is known for its robust privacy policy, RDAP also has a solid privacy policy (aggregates user agents, domains checked and IPv4 or IPv6 without storing your public IP)
+- Virus Total purpose is to share malware signals, this is the reason why only the download-URL reputation is checked (and not the download itself)!

 ## Data Storage